automation-tasks-rs/cargo_auto_lib/README.md

 It means every line must get a prefix like `///`.
 In VSCode I selected the text, press
 `alt+shift+i`
-Now I have `multiple cursors` on the end of every selected lines.
+Now I have `multiple cursors` on the end of every selected line.
 I press the key
 `home`
-And now I have multiple cursors on the beginning of every line.
+And now I have multiple cursors at the beginning of every line.
 I type (insert):
 `///`
-and it's done !
-Great !
+and it's done!
+Great!

 ## TODO